 "The train-the-trainer program we did with Ty & Susan was a great success!
 With 11 organizations, we were able to begin the culture shift to one of Team-care based on monthly, science-based Nonprofit Wellness presentation and discussion.
 We found that these organizations have created time, space and a budget for team wellness activities.
 It has become part of their regular routine."
 Amy Elliott, former head of Nonprofits LEAD at Marietta College, OH

-Nonprofit Wellness sessions have made it through the NTC community screening annually since the pandemic began.
-Our bountiful chatbox and rave reviews provide high engagement in a challenging virtual structure.
+Nonprofit Wellness sessions have been chosen in the NTC community screening annually since the pandemic began.
+We love using the chatbox to model high engagement in a virtual structure.

-In March 2022, Susan Comfort and Tiffany Galvan will be presenting at NTC: Boosting Wellness & Brainpower on your Fundraising Team
+In March 2022, Susan Comfort & Tiffany Galvan presented at NTC: Boosting Wellness & Brainpower on your Fundraising Team

 Here is 2021's NTC session recording on YouTube